edwardlavender/patter/README.md

   movement (a partial marginal distribution).
 - **`pf_smoother_*()`** is a particle smoothing algorithm.
-At each time step, the smoother accounts for all of the data from both the past *and* the future (the full marginal distribution), and substantially refines maps of space use.
+At each time step, the smoother accounts for all of the data from both the past *and* the future (the full marginal distribution) and substantially refines maps of space use.

 We hope to add backward sampling algorithms to the package in due